julienfantin/CDStack/README.md

 ## Rationale
-CDStacks aims to make it easy to use a simple CoreData configuration, and easier to manage complex setups with possibly asynchronous data stores.
+CDStack aims to make it easy to use a simple CoreData configuration, and easier to manage complex setups with possibly asynchronous data stores.

 What's commonly described as a CoreData stack usually refers to an instance of `NSPersistentStoreCoordinator`, its configuration and related objects.